centreon/centreon-documentation/versioned_docs/version-23.10/getting-started/installation-first-steps.md

 * [Model your IT services (Service Mapping)](model-it-services.md)
 * [Analyze resources availability (Reporting)](analyze-resources-availability.md)

-You may also want to have a look at our [glossary of Centreon concepts](../resources/glossary.md).
+You may also want to look at our [glossary of Centreon concepts](../resources/glossary.md).